-- 1. The Department's OIG filed a hearing request on Department, to establish an OI of benefits received by Respondent as a result of Respondent having allegedly committed an IPV. - 2.
+- 1. The Department's OIG filed a hearing request on to establish an OI of benefits received by Respondent as a result of Respondent having allegedly committed an IPV. - 2.
 The OIG has requested that Respondent be disqualified from receiving program benefits. - 3.
 Respondent was a recipient of FAP benefits issued by the Department. - 4.
 Respondent was aware of the responsibility to report changes in residency. - 5.
 Respondent did not have an apparent physical or mental impairment that would limit the understanding or ability to fulfill this requirement. - 6.
 The Department's OIG indicates that the time period it is considering the fraud period is (fraud period). - 7.
-During the fraud period, Respondent was issued Control in FAP benefits by the State of Michigan, and the Department alleges that Respondent was entitled to \$0.00 in such benefits during this time period. - 8.
-The Department alleges that Respondent received an OI in FAP benefits in the amount of Example. - 9.
+During the fraud period, Respondent was issued in FAP benefits by the State of Michigan, and the Department alleges that Respondent was entitled to \$0.00 in such benefits during this time period. - 9.
 This was Respondent's first alleged IPV. - 10.
 A notice of hearing was mailed to Respondent at the last known address and was not returned by the US Post Office as undeliverable.